fazelucq1/GoRecon/README.md

 # PyRecon 🧭

-## To perform it you need to have shodan pro
+## 🚨To make it work you need to have shodan pro🚨

 A reconnaissance and reporting tool in Python.